Vietnam Fisheries Surveillance

-Vietnam Fisheries Surveillance (Kiểm ngư Việt Nam - KNVN), still alternatively using the former official name Vietnam Fisheries Resources Surveillance and colloquially recognized by its Vietnamese short name Kiểm Ngư (KN, lit.
-'Fisheries Surveillance'), is a coastguard-type governmental agency which is nominally under the management of the Directorate of Fisheries of the Vietnam Ministry of Agriculture and Rural Development.
+Vietnam Department of Fisheries and Fisheries Surveillance (Cục Thủy sản và Kiểm ngư Việt Nam), operating as Vietnam Fisheries Surveillance (Kiểm ngư Việt Nam), and colloquially recognized by its Vietnamese short name Kiểm Ngư (KN, lit.
+'Fisheries Surveillance'), is a coastguard-type governmental agency which is nominally under the management of the Vietnam Ministry of Agriculture and Environment.
 Formally established on 25 January 2013, it consists of both the fully-civilian and paramilitary sectors responsible for patrolling, checking, controlling, detecting and handling law violations and taking out fishery inspection in the waters that are under the jurisdiction of Vietnam.
-The agency is expected to coordinate with Vietnam People's Navy, Vietnam Coast Guard, Vietnam Border Guard and the Vietnam Maritime Militia to help preserve Vietnam's maritime interests, especially in terms of maritime security, illegal fishing and maritime disputes.
+The agency is intended to coordinate with Vietnam People's Navy, Vietnam Coast Guard, Vietnam Border Guard and the Vietnam Maritime Militia to help preserve Vietnam's maritime interests, especially in terms of maritime security, illegal fishing and maritime disputes.

+As of 2026, some components of Vietnam Fisheries Surveillance's fleet are reportedly placed under the command of Vietnam Coast Guard.